 7. Family and friends may mark the occasion of a funeral with a gathering to share memories and support, while a divorcing person may cling to friends or, depending on the celebration, toast to the end of an era.
 Divorce parties are becoming more popular as a way to commemorate the event, but people often have mixed emotions about whether to congratulate or pity the divorcee’ (and quite honestly she may not know how to feel either!), and others will defer to their beliefs against divorce by not saying or doing much at all.

 8. The ring eventually has to come off.
 A widow or widower eventually has to consider whether or not or when to finally remove their wedding ring and accept their new single status.
 The same is true of divorced people, although the ring is usually removed prior to the final court hearing.
 This is a tangible sign of how well and how far a spouse is moving through the stages of loss.
-It’s a personal choice, and includes the decision to consider dating others and opening up one’s heart to future love.
+It’s a personal choice and includes the decision to consider dating others and opening up one’s heart to future love.
 Not every spouse will decide to move on with another partner in the future; but, it’s up to them to decide.

 9. Former spouses and children may have wounded hearts that require professional help.
 It’s hard to endure massive changes in who one lives with and the structure of everyday life without someone to talk to who can help process all of the feelings of loss, confusion, and moving on with life.
-Counseling, or at least the listening ear of a trusted friend is very helpful to healing moving on with life.
+Counseling or at least the listening ear of a trusted friend is very helpful in healing moving on with life.

 10. The memories will linger.
 Those who knew you as a couple (or knew the deceased) will continue to bring up the subject of your ex or the marriage.
 Kids especially will talk about their other parent, or you will be reminded of the past by pictures, seeing old places you used to go together, and remembering other aspects of the relationship (both good and bad).
 It was a part of your life that won’t go away.
 Whether bad or good, there are lessons to be learned from what you experienced and you can use what you’ve learned to help you become a better person- or to at least have a better sense of what you want out of life or a future partner.
 Though we might wish we could make the ghosts of our former relationships go away for good, they do serve a purpose and are a part of who we are!

-11. Eventually your life will start to feel normal again.
-Even when you do think of the marriage again, it will be in a fleeting moment of film reel from your life, rather than a soul crushing eclipse over your time and ability to be happy.
+11. Eventually, your life will start to feel normal again.
+Even when you do think of the marriage again, it will be in a fleeting moment of film reel from your life, rather than a soul-crushing eclipse over your time and ability to be happy.
 Your life will become yours again and the future will become gradually brighter as the gloom of the past fades away.